MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/option-master/analyzer.md

 * Probability calculation mode – this setting allows choosing the calculation type of probability at a certain price movement of the underlier, the following values are available here:
   * None – calculation of probabilities is missing.
-  * Single – allows calculating the probability of the underlier price change till the specified level set by the user in the form of a vertical line;
+  * Single – allows calculating the probability of the underlier price change till the specified level set by the user in the form of a vertical line.
-  * OR – allows calculating the conditional probability of occurrence of any event P1 or P2 designated by the user on the chart in the form of vertical lines;
+  * OR – allows calculating the conditional probability of occurrence of any event P1 or P2 designated by the user on the chart in the form of vertical lines.
   * AND – allows calculating the conditional probability of execution of the events P1 and P2 designated by the user on the chart in the form of vertical lines.
-* Days – allows specifying the number of days by which the modelling of changes in prices will be held \(Min value=1, Step =1, Value by default = 10\);
+* Days – allows specifying the number of days by which the modelling of changes in prices will be held \(Min value=1, Step =1, Value by default = 10\).
 * Button "Refresh probability" – allows performing probability recalculation by click.

 **Overlays**